senselogic/SLICE/README.md

 slice --duration 0.05 input_file.wav OUT/output_file_
 ```

-Splits the audio file at pauses of at least 50 milliseconds.
+Splits the audio file at silences of at least 50 milliseconds.

 ```bash
 slice --duration 0.05 --trim input_file.wav OUT/output_file_
 ```

-Splits the audio file at pauses of at least 50 milliseconds, removing the silences in the output files.
+Splits the audio file at silences of at least 50 milliseconds, removing them in the output files.

 ```bash
 slice --duration 0.05 --trim --name slice_name_file.txt input_file.wav OUT/output_file_
 ```

-Splits the audio file at pauses of at least 50 milliseconds, removing the silences in the output files, using the lines of the "slice_name_file.txt" to name the output files.
+Splits the audio file at silences of at least 50 milliseconds, removing them in the output files named using the lines of the provided text file.

 ## Limitations